CUNY-Mapping-Service/Postgis-Node-API/README.md

 ### Step 2: add your configuration

 Add your Postgres connection information to `config/index.json.txt` and rename it `index.json`.
 Information on the config options can be found [here](config/README.md).

+Rename env.txt to .env and configure environment variables here as well.

 ### Step 3: fire it up!